animal-tree/Writing-stuff/Stuff24-Choice.md

 Let's explore that in more depth.

 What we're talking about is a universe with an undefined principle of choice.
 One of those, displays a wave-particle duality pattern of branching choices.

+However, $\mathrm{I}$'s$ choice patterns have to depend on something.
+And at the conclusion of the cyclicality trajectory, whatever that something is (spoiler: qualia) returns to its base original state.
+And therefore any accumulated knowledge or trajectory optimization strategies gets lost.

+There is also a second asumption:

+**Axiom 2:** Some qualia feel better than others.

+This is a theory about the fundamental nature of reality. $\mathrm{N}$ is the natural number set, but a very different one than the natural numbers.